-What's hardest to convey is our culture.
-I need to help people understand who our company is, and what they can expect from their career here.
+So while I can talk to potential employee about the obvious – competitive pay and benefits, world-class innovation – my real focus is on our culture.
+I need to help people understand who our company is, and what they can expect from a career here.

 In my opinion, the single most important factor in your career success is joining a company with a culture that makes you feel like you belong.